SCWP-Communications/TaxHeaven3000/README.md

 ---Tax Heaven 3000 Source---
 ----------------------------

-Decompiled by Skylar Clark (skylarclark.neocities.org)
+Decompiled by Skylar Clark (skylarclark.xyz)
 ______________________________________________________

 Before you import Tax Heaven 3000 to Ren'Py, you need some files that are not with this.